overfullstack/overfullstack.github.io/src/pages/articles/2022-09-04---java-for-problem-solving-in-campus-interviews/index.md

 - What makes up a Class
 - Class vs Object
 - Represent a real-world Object through Java
-- Hands-on: Build a Object-Oriented game
+- Hands-on: Build an Object-Oriented game
 - Data types and Variables
 - Objects, References and Garbage collection
 - Encapsulation